 Leonia and the American Revolution

 Leonia is rich with the struggle for independence.
 An encampment of French soldiers was located near Oak Tree Place, and artifacts have been found indicating that British soldiers were camped where the Methodist Church now stands.
-On the morning of November 20, 1776, some 3,000 men marched down what is now Fort Lee Road behind their commanding General George Washington following the Battle of Harlem Heights.
+On the morning of November 20, 1776, some 3,000 men marched down what is now Fort Lee Road behind their commanding General George Washington following the Battle at White Planes.
 In 1916 to commemorate the troops that passed through Leonia that day, the Men’s Neighborhood Club commissioned Leonia sculptor Mahonri Young to design a bronze plaque depicting Washington with his troops.

-George Washington in military uniform painted circa 1850 by Rembrandt Peale (original at the National Gallery, Washington D.C.)
+George Washington in military uniform painted circa 1850 by Rembrandt Peale (original in the Oval Office, White House, Washington D.C.)